 Collecting firewood is forbidden in Manitoba provincial parks – whether it’s fallen or cut.
 If camping in a provincial park, bring or buy wood accordingly.
 If you are crossing a provincial border you may not be able to bring firewood with you.

-Stick to established trails, and walk single file in the middle of the trail, even if it’s muddy.
+Stick to established and existing trails, and walk single file in the middle of the trail, even if it’s muddy.
 Try to walk on rock, gravel, dried grasses and snow rather than living grass or mud.

 Remember to pack out everything you bring in!
 You will need to carry out all: